 You do not have to show up, but it would be a mistake not to appear.
-A clerk-magistrate hearing can allow you to find out what the Commonwealth's evidence is, and the magistrate can dismiss the charges, meaning it would not be on your record.
-It's critical to appear and hire a lawyer for a clerk-magistrate hearing.
+A clerk-magistrate hearing can allow you to find out what the Commonwealth’s evidence is, and the magistrate can dismiss the charges, meaning it would not be on your record.
+It’s critical to appear and hire a lawyer.

 In short, yes.
-A lawyer can help you avoid the charges completely - meaning they're off of your record completely - or at least gather evidence to help prepare for your defense.
-If you received a summons for a clerk-magistrate hearing, it's important to contact a Massachusetts criminal lawyer immediately.
+A lawyer can help you avoid the charges completely and protect your record.
+An attoreny could also gather evidence to help prepare for your defense.
+If you received a summons, it’s important to contact a Massachusetts criminal lawyer immediately.

 The procedure differs per court, but generally, a police officer or witness testifies.
 You can also choose to present evidence.
 The magistrate can either choose to issue the complaint or not issue the complaint.
 The magistrate can choose not to issue a complaint even if there’s probable cause.